understanding-the-connected-home/book/present.md

 ## The smartphone is an entry point to augmentation

-The foundation of this kind of augmentation is already in the hands of billions of people thanks to their first IoT device: a smartphone.
+The foundation of this kind of augmentation is already in the hands of billions of people.
+We tend to think of it as a communications device[^3] or portable computer, but it is also most people's entrypoints to the world of IoT: their smartphone.

-Smartphones are becoming the default channel to access information online.[^3] These phones generally have the ability to sense the environment around them: location, acceleration, sound and more.
+Smartphones sense the environment around them: location, acceleration, sound and more.
 They also connect to the internet, and therefore tap into large, computational networks.

 Because of the smartphone's inherent connectivity, its computational power and its pervasiveness, we're increasingly seeing appliances and peripherals that connect to the phone.
 Think wearables like fitness trackers or more advanced tools like virtual reality equipment or even medical devices like blood pressure monitors.
 Many of the important players in the connected home field are manufacturers of smartphones and/or provide operating systems for them.